piotrpolak/android-http-server/README.md

 The `http` subproject is the heart of the application and it is independent on Android platform.

-In fact the Android app was just a way to find a more practical use of a yet another standalone HTTP server implementation.
+In fact the Android app was just an attempt to find a more practical use of the experimental HTTP protocol implementation.

-One of the design goals was to keep it small in size and minimalistic in terms of dependencies - it does not require any third party library, all HTTP protocol implementation is based on parsing data read from raw TCP sockets.
+One of the design goals was to keep the resulting artifact small in size and minimalistic in terms of dependency on other libraries - it does not require any third party component, all HTTP protocol implementation is based on parsing data read from raw TCP sockets.

 Once the `ro.polak.http` package is mature enough it will be released as an independent artifact.